Culture wars explode in Chicago suburb after protesters call H.S. library book ‘porn,’ but students decry censorship

-The nation’s culture wars exploded at a west suburban high school board meeting Monday night as conservative protesters and some parents debated students, fellow parents and community members whether a book on sexual orientation and gender identity was appropriate for the school library.
+Attacks on literature about race and gender that have spread throughout the country in recent weeks made their way to a west suburban high school board meeting Monday night as conservative protesters and some parents objected to the availability of a book on sexual orientation and gender identity in the school library.

-The graphic novel they targeted, “Gender Queer,” is one of several works that have come under fire nationwide in recent weeks as part of a larger movement by conservative politicians, activists, commentators and small networks of parents to denounce and ban progressive teachings about race and gender.
+The graphic novel they targeted, “Gender Queer,” is one of several works that have come under fire nationwide as part of a larger movement by conservative politicians, activists, commentators and small networks of parents to denounce and ban progressive teachings in schools.

-In some cases critics have claimed children were being exposed to “homoerotic” or “pornographic” language and images.
+Some critics have claimed children were being exposed to “homoerotic” or “pornographic” language and images.
 “Gender Queer” is an autobiography about author Maia Kobabe’s journey of gender identity as a teenager and young adult.
-A few pages that include illustrations of sexual acts have drawn the bulk of the ire.
+A few pages that include illustrations of sexual acts have drawn the bulk of the ire, while other students, parents and community members see the book as a vital tool for youth discovering their identity and any efforts to ban it as censorship.

 The Chicago area had largely avoided those dust-ups until Monday, when about 200 people packed into an auditorium with police officers and security at Downers Grove North High School for the Community High School District 99 board’s monthly meeting.